Mangesh-Bhattacharya/AI-Powered-Project/README.md

 # AI-Powered Vulnerability Scanning and Mitigation on Amazon Linux
 ### Project Description
-This project demonstrates an AI-powered approach to identifying and mitigating vulnerabilities in Amazon Linux environments.
-The project combines machine learning techniques with traditional security practices to scan, identify, and remediate potential vulnerabilities.
-The solution is designed to be scalable, efficient, and easily integrable into existing CI/CD pipelines.
+This project showcases an AI-powered method for recognizing and addressing vulnerabilities in Amazon Linux environments.
+It utilizes machine learning techniques alongside traditional security practices to scan, identify, and fix potential vulnerabilities.
+The solution is designed to be scalable, efficient, and easily integrated into existing CI/CD pipelines.

 #### Key Features
+1. Automated Vulnerability Scanning:
+   - Leverage AI to prioritize vulnerabilities based on exploitability and potential impact.
+   - Use tools like OpenSCAP, Lynis, ClamAV and Trivy for baseline scans.
+   - Integrate AI models (e.g., TensorFlow, PyTorch) to identify unusual patterns and unknown vulnerabilities.
+2.